Did you know that the Venus Fly Trap plant also produce flower besides luring insects to its leaves to capture for its meal?

 So, unlike its leaves, the Venus Fly Trap flower is entirely harmless and only focuses on pollination.

 |Flower Shape||Stellate (star shaped)|

 |Seeds||Small, black and shiny|

-However, Cross-pollination can help produce many seeds and dynamic germination and seedlings.
+However, cross-pollination can help produce many seeds and dynamic germination.

 - Collect the pollen from the anther and the long filament from the flower after it fully blooms.

 - For collecting the pollen, you can use a Q-tip or a brush.

 - Rub the pollen on the Stigma of another flower to transfer it there.